doctorfree/MusicPlayerPlus/markdown/fzmp.1.md

 date: March 24, 2022
 ---
 ## NAME
-fzmp - performs one-time initialization of mpcplus configuration files
+fzmp - list and search songs in the MPD music library using the `fzf` fuzzy finder

 ## SYNOPSIS
 **fzmp** [OPTIONS]